michhar/navigating-ml/docs/level1/level1_practice.md

 > _In the real world, data is rarely so uniform and simple pixels will not be suitable: this has led to a large literature on feature extraction methods for image data._

 Create a Python program to detect cats in 2D images by leveraging code samples from the Python Data Science Handbook - [Ref](https://jakevdp.github.io/PythonDataScienceHandbook/05.14-image-features.html).
+Refer to Chapter 2 and 3 of this Handbook for information on data manipulation in Python if not already familiar.

-Do this in a Jupyter notebook (any service or locally) - recall you learned about this tool the Getting Started and Level 1 Preparation sections.
+Do this in a Jupyter notebook (any service or locally) - recall you learned about this tool the [Setup Section](level1_setup).

 It might help to examine the existing data format for `sklearn.datasets.fetch_lfw_people` so that you can convert into that format to utilize the algorithms in `sklearn` (scikit-learn) to create this detector.
-Refer to Chapter 2 and 3 of this Handbook for information on data manipulation in Python if not already familiar.

 - What other confounding factors are there for images other than illumination, you think?
 - Plot the original image along with the `skimage.rgb2gray` version and the HOG representation.
 See how this works in `matplotlib`.
 What does `skimage.rgb2gray` actually do?